jdblack/website/content/notes/ceph_in_k8s.md

 difficult to install the first couple times.
 Rook is intended to make deploying Ceph much easier.

 Unfortunately, Ceph's resource requirements exceed that of my little home lab, which consists of four systems with four cores and sixteen gigs of ram each.
-I'll reexplore this topic when I have expanded the cluster to six or eight nodes.
+I managed to get a quick glance at prometheus just before the eviction storm and saw that a whopping 72 pods were spun up.

+Clearly exploring topic in depth will have to wait until I add more mores, preferably with more ram and CPU.

 <!--more-->
 {{<section>}}